lfe/lfe.github.io/community.markdown

 request when done.
 If you'd like to file a bug or feature request, you can
 <a href="https://github.com/rvirding/lfe/issues">submit an issue</a>.

+## Helping with Documentation

+If you've got a good idea for the LFE docs, you can <a href="https://github.com/lfe/lfe.github.com/issues">create an issue</a> or
+<a href="https://github.com/lfe/lfe.github.com">fork the docs</a> and then
+submit a pull request when done.

 ## Keeping in Touch and Asking Questions

 We have a low-volume